Landscape Architecture (MLA)

 In addition to the information required on the application form:

 a.
-Two copies of official transcripts of all previous college work (undergraduate and any graduate work)
+One copy of official transcripts of all previous college work (undergraduate and any graduate work).

 These materials should be submitted to the Graduate School.
 Incomplete applications or those not received by the specified deadline will be considered only if the program's quota of entering students has not been filled.

 While in graduate school, many students are in need of financial assistance.
 The Department offers a number of fellowships, assistantships, and work-study programs.
-Although preference is given to students already enrolled, entering students in need of financial aid are encouraged to discuss this possibility with the Department Head or their Program Director.
+Preference is given to students already enrolled, but entering students in need of financial aid are encouraged to discuss this possibility with the Department Head or their Program Director.
 The Department’s ability to assist students financially varies from year to year.
 Any student receiving an assistantship receives a tuition waiver plus the waiver of some fees for that semester.
-Funding promised to incoming students is guaranteed for the first year only.
-Incoming foreign students are eligible to apply for a tuition waiver through the Department Head.
-Current foreign graduate students with one of these waivers need to reapply during the spring semester of their first year for a waiver for the following year.
-They are not automatically renewed.

 Landscape Architectural Accreditation Board (LAAB) accredited programs are required to provide reliable information to the public.
 Programs must report on accreditation status and its performance.
 This information is to help potential students make informed application decisions.
 MLA Public Information.